 Outer Limits • Killington, VT Since the oldest legendary run in the east started the first ten, it’s only appropriate that we start the second ten with the newest.
 When the Beast of the East made its second major expansion and developed Bear Peak in the late 1970s, this was designed to be the east’s ultimate hot drop for hotshots.
 Designed in the 1970s for 1980 Olympic slalom training, Outer Limits was simply too steep to be practical for its intended purpose.
 It caused quite a sensation; word quickly spread through the entire ski community that Killington had a trail too tough to tame.
 It was left open and became a darker, nastier version of Superstar, Killington’s showcase mogul run.
 Today it is usually half corduroy/half mogul; the corduroy is where most ski but by itself wouldn’t make this list.
 Westerners who pooh-pooh the northeast are considerably quieter after skiing the rude awakening known as Outer Limits.

 Shay’s Revenge • Snowshoe, WV Here’s another that is listed mainly for its reputation, which is best compared to southern cooking.
 Everybody raves about it, but it really isn’t as great as they make it sound.
-But Shay’s is indeed steep, Snowshoe is an “upside down” ski area (you start at the summit), and it is in good old Dixie.
+Shay’s is indeed steep, Snowshoe is an “upside down” ski area (you start at the summit), and it is in good old Dixie.
 Since this list wouldn’t be complete without one upside-down run, and one opportunity to hear someone say “he done bawt at new shivalay” or “how you lock the Shew?” in the liftline, it’s nice to kill two birds with one stone.** In all seriousness, though, Shay’s is a long, steep diamond with hit-or-miss conditions.
 It’s tougher than anything else in the southeast, with a healthy vertical as well.
 It starts off along the arm of the ridge, then well after half way it drops straight into a hollow.
 This Appalachian hollow isn’t quite in the same league as a Wasatch canyon, but it’s close to it, and your eyes will be wide open on the descent.

 ** translation: “he purchased that new Chevrolet” and “how do you like it here at Snowshoe?”

 Banana Chute • Crested Butte, CO This is one of the toughest runs on the planet that appears on a trail map.
 3,000 vertical of avalanche-prone double-black steep that drops right down the face of the promontory that is Crested Butte.
 At its narrowest, the chute is about 12′ wide.
 Nothing about this is right for the intermediate or even average expert.
 And a word of caution: Check with the patrol prior to entering this route.
 It is usually only skied under fresh powder or in forgiving spring conditions.
 Crested Butte does have a tougher trail, called Rambo, but it doesn’t have the same front-and-center attitude as Banana.

 Mary Jane • WinterPark, CO Not so much a run as an entire mountain; pick one of the tougher bump runs and you’ve got it.
 The namesake run is a western classic, but fairly tame by today’s standards.